Diabetes coaching for patients

 Exercise can also be done at home, so why not try the five-minute kitchen workout?
 Or some living room exercises?
 This way you can fit in training around your busy life.

-A poor diet is directly linked to an increased risk of developing type 2 diabetes and other long-term conditions.
 If you are unsure what a well-balanced meal is, Diabetes UK provide a good breakdown on what it should look like.
 If you’d like to try something new, you may explore some of the recipes that have been approved by specialist team of dieticians, this can also help you to create your own tailored meal plan.

 People who are motivated and determined to change can achieve positive results.
 By taking small steps, you can make a huge difference to the quality of life you live.
 Here is an example of two individuals who have decided to turn their life around:

+Atomic Habits, by James Clear, highlights how tiny, consistent changes lead to significant results over time.
+It’s about building effective systems for good habits and breaking bad ones.
 Sometimes the smallest step in the right direction ends up being the biggest step of your life.